Smooth varieties up to A^1-homotopy and algebraic h-cobordisms: Classifying spaces, cohomology and strong -invariance

 The automorphism groups of smooth proper $k$-varieties form a quite restricted class.
 Combining the next result with Proposition \ref{prop:representablestronglyinvariant}, we obtain an essentially complete understanding of $\aone$-$h$-cobordisms constructed by means of Proposition \ref{prop:bundles}.

 \begin{prop} Suppose $k$ is a field having characteristic $0$.
-If $X \in {\mathcal Sm}_k$ is also proper, then $Aut(X)$ is a smooth $k$-group scheme. \end{prop}
+If $X \in {\mathcal Sm}_k$ is also proper, then $Aut(X)^0$ is a smooth $k$-group scheme. \end{prop}

-\begin{proof} An automorphism of a scheme $X$ is a morphism $f: X \to X$.
+\begin{proof} For this proof, we drop any finite-type assumptions in our conventions for schemes.
+An automorphism of a scheme $X$ is a morphism $f: X \to X$.
 Such a morphism defines a graph $\Gamma_f \subset X \times X$.
 By this construction, we can identify the functor defining $Aut(X)$ as a sub-functor of an appropriate Hilbert functor.
 In the case $X$ is projective, representability of this functor follows from \cite[Theorem I.1.10 ({\em cf.} Exercise I.1.10.2)]{Kollar}.
 If $X$ is only a proper scheme, then the sheaf $Aut(X)$ is represented by an {\em algebraic space} by \cite[Lemma 5.1]{Olsson}.
 By \cite[II.6.7]{Knutson}, any algebraic space has a dense open affine subscheme and one can use the group action to construct a Zariski open cover of $Aut(X)$ by such schemes.
 Thus, $Aut(X)$ is always a $k$-group scheme under the hypotheses.
 Finally, over fields having characteristic $0$, one can show that the group scheme $Aut(X)$ is actually smooth by explicit computation of its tangent space and application of Cartier's theorem, \cite[Chapter II \S 6.1.1]{DemazureGabriel}. \end{proof}